ALEHACKsp/EasyVMT/README.md

 ```
 # To Do
 - Update code.
-- Make it as secure as possible.
+- Make it as stealth as possible.